Common Name: Hamerkop

 Hamerkops are reported to be the source of more legends and superstitions than any other bird.

-Hamerkop nests are so strong that they can support the weight of a heavy man!
-They can reach up to 100 times the body weight of the bird and are said to be even capable of supporting the weight of an adult human!!
+Hamerkop nests are so strong that they can support up to 100 times the body weight of the bird and are said to be even capable of supporting the weight of an adult human!!

 The roof of hamerkop nests are often topped off with a wide assortment of materials, from bits of skin and bone to paper, plastic, clothing and general rubbish.

 Many animal species make use of hamerkop nests.
 Some animals such as Verreaux’s eagle owls and barn owls may take over the nest, preventing the hamerkops from using it.
 Other species such as Egyptian geese, comb ducks and grey kestrels will use old nests, and genets, mongoose, pythons and monitor lizards have also been known to use them for resting and sleeping in.

 50-56 cm tall

 3-6 eggs are laid

 The hamerkop’s diet is largely comprised of amphibians, especially frogs and tadpoles, and small fish.
 They also eat worms, insects and crustaceans such as shrimp.

 Hamerkops occur throughout most of tropical Africa, Madagascar and south-west Arabia.
 They are found in a range of habitats, ranging from forest to semi-desert, though they always live close to water.
 They are most often found in wetland areas of savannah and woodland.
 They forage in shallow water, and require trees for nesting and roosting.